HewlettPackard/terraschema/README.md

 - `--disallow-additional-properties`: Set additionalProperties to false in the root object and nested objects (see [JSON Schema definition](https://json-schema.org/understanding-json-schema/reference/object#additionalproperties)).

+- `--nullable-all`: Change the default value for `nullable` in a Variable block to 'true'.
+This is to make the behaviour more closely reflect Terraform's own validation.
+See 'Nullable Variables' below.

 - `--overwrite`: Allow overwriting an existing file at the output location.

 - `--debug`: Print debug logs for variable retrieval and errors related to custom validation rules.